ezargaruna/suticore/README.md

 - private decision logs
 - live metrics
 - crisis protocols
+- executable pipelines
 - instructions “how to achieve”
 - promises of outcomes

+boundaries are explicit.
+absence is intentional.

 ---